.300 Win Mag Rifle on the range

 Other Factors Affecting Accuracy

-Besides trajectory, the bullets ability to resist drag and wind resistance is also a factor in helping accuracy.
-We looked at the ballistic coefficients for all of these rounds and saw that the .300 Win Mag had a slight increase in their average BCs over the .300 WSM.
-With that, there were several .300 WSM rounds with BCs from .5 to over .6.
-So, we don’t think one cartridge has an advantage over the other. .300 Win Mag rounds are often a bit heavier than the more popular .300 WSM rounds.
-This is mainly due to feeding issues with the shorter actions of .300 WSM chambered rifles.
-If there is no issue with the rifle, there are several 190+ grain weight WSM cartridges out there that give higher BC’s than the 185grain and lighter rounds.
+In addition to trajectory, a bullet’s ability to resist drag and wind resistance is crucial for accuracy.
+Our analysis of the ballistic coefficients showed that the .300 Win Mag has a slight advantage in average BC compared to the .300 WSM.
+However, several .300 WSM rounds have BCs ranging from .5 to over .6, so neither cartridge has a definitive edge in this aspect.
+Typically, .300 Win Mag rounds are slightly heavier than those of the .300 WSM, primarily due to feeding issues associated with the shorter action of .300 WSM rifles.
+However, if the rifle functions well, there are high-BC .300 WSM options available that surpass the BCs of the lighter .300 Win Mag rounds.

 Barrel Length